pelican-eggs/Palworld-Config-Parser-Tool/README.md

 - If the variable `WINEPREFIX` exists, then from v1.0.10 or later, you can run the Linux binary and it will try to use the Windows path.
 - If Proton is installed, then you can also run the Windows version with the Linux binary.
 - There is some very basic validation on the variables.
+- Because the way this parser works we can not parse the `CrossplayPlatforms` field.

 | Rule       | Value                                   | Example          |
 |------------|-----------------------------------------|------------------|